thomasloven/hass-browser_mod/README.md

 ## Example uses

-- Make the camera feed from your front door pop up on the tablet in your kitchen when someone rings the doorbell.
+- Make the camera feed from your front door pop up on the tablett in your kitchen when someone rings the doorbell.
 - Have a message pop up on every screen in the house when it's bedtime.
 - Make the browser on your workstation switch to a specific tab when the kitchen light is on after midnight
 - Play a TTS message on your work computer when the traffic sensor tells you it's time to go home.

 # Installation instructions

-*NOTE: This integration required Home Assistant version 0.95 or later*
+*NOTE: This integration requires Home Assistant version 0.95 or later*

 - Copy the contents of `custom_components/browser_mod/` to `<your config dir>/custom_components/browser_mod/`.